utsav0514/mvn_app_CI-CD_Scanning_with_Trivy/README.md

     - Deployment to local and production servers using **Ansible**
     - Jenkins pipeline orchestration with manual approval for production
     - Email notifications for pipeline success or failure

-4.Features
-    - Automated Maven build process
-    - Docker containerization for easy deployment
-    - Security scanning integrated into the pipeline with Trivy
-    - Deployment automation with Ansible
-    - Multi-environment deployment: local and production
-    - Jenkins pipeline with clear stages and email notifications

-5. The CI/CD flow looks like this:
+3. The CI/CD flow looks like this: